-John Deere Knew For Decades That Their Riding Lawn Mower was “Unreasonably Dangerous”
+manufacturer Knew For Decades That Its Riding Lawn Mower was “Unreasonably Dangerous”

-Isabelle Norton was two-and-a-half-years-old in 2006 and happily playing with her cousins during a family get-together.
-In an instant, her left leg was caught up in the blades of a John Deere riding lawnmower operated by her father.
+Izzy was two-and-a-half-years-old in 2006 and happily playing with her cousins during a family get-together.
+In an instant, her left leg was caught up in the blades of a Deere riding lawnmower operated by her father.
 Her leg was mangled, and chopped off, leaving her a lifelong amputee.

 How could this have happened?
-Who was to blame?
-John Deere argued it was lack of supervision by her cousins who had been charged with watching the younger children while the adults were preparing for the family gathering.
-John Deere also blamed her father for not paying more attention as he was mowing with children around.
+Who was responsible?
+Deere & Company argued it was lack of supervision by her father and by her cousin, who had been charged with watching the younger children while the adults were preparing for the family gathering.
+Deere also blamed her father for not paying more attention as he was mowing with children around the house.

-Corson & Johnson quickly discovered that Isabelle’s was really more a case of defective product or product liability.
-When over 16,000 children are injured in riding lawn mowers ‘accidents’ every year, the reasons begin to point squarely to the manufacturer.
-Evidence revealed that a small and inexpensive control change to riding lawn mowers would spare many children.
-In this case, the John Deere knew about the product defect for over two decades and failed to fix it.
+Corson & Johnson quickly discovered that Izzy’s case was really more about a defective product, or product liability.
+When many thousands of children are injured in riding lawn mowers “accidents” every year, the reasons begin to point squarely to the manufacturers.
+Evidence revealed that inexpensive changes to riding lawn mowers would spare many children.
+In this case, Deere knew about the product defect for over two decades and failed to fix it.

-Product Liability cases can take a lot longer to build because manufacturers are not exactly forthcoming about their mistakes.
-During the first trial of Isabelle’s case in 2009, a state court jury absolved Deere of liability.
-However, an appeals court subsequently remanded the case for a new trial when it was discovered that John Deere had hidden evidence about the defect during the first trial.
+Product Liability cases can take a lot longer because manufacturers are not exactly forthcoming about their mistakes.
+The first trial of Izzy’s case in 2009 found in favor of Deere.
+However, an appeals court subsequently remanded the case for a new trial because the jury was given incorrect instructions about the law.
+Later, it was discovered that Deere had hidden evidence about the defect and how to fix it during the first trial.

-In the new three-week trial in Lane County Circuit Court in 2017, the uncovered evidence about John Deere’s equipment defects was brought to light and Isabelle was awarded a $12.25 million verdict.
+In the second trial in Lane County Circuit Court in 2018, the uncovered evidence about Deere’s equipment defects was brought to light and the jury assessed a $12.25 million verdict.
 The jury assessed $9.5 million against Deere & Co. for designing and selling a riding lawn mower that was defective and unreasonably dangerous.
-Kirk Norton, Isabelle’s father, who was operating the mower, was assessed $2.7 million.
+Izzy’s father, who was operating the mower, was assessed $2.7 million.

-“Many riding lawn mower accidents involving children – 16,000 of which occur every single year in the U.S.– are easily preventable.
-We hope this verdict causes all mower manufacturers to re-design or re-equip these machines with readily available safety features,” said one of Isabelle’s attorneys, Don Corson.
+“Riding lawn mowers are the leading cause of amputation injuries to young children.
+Most of these are easily preventable.
+We hope this verdict causes all mower manufacturers to re-design or re-equip these machines with readily available safety features,” said one of Izzy’s attorneys, Don Corson.

-Evidence presented to jurors included documents and testimony showing:
+Evidence presented to jurors in the second trial included documents and testimony showing:

-- Riding lawn mowers continue to be the leading cause of amputations to children’s toes, feet and legs, with over 600 each year; 66% occur as mowers are backing up.
+- Riding lawn mowers continue to be the leading cause of amputations to children’s toes, feet and legs; 66% occur as mowers are backing up.

 - Deere’s residential riding mowers are the only ones on the market that require the operator to push a button in front with the blades still running in order to back up.